 The primary purpose of this guide is to enable you to quickly and easily identify a plant, but also to give you an appreciation of the amazing diversity and beauty of the flowers that flourish here, the land that nurtures them and their need for protection.
-Rather than thumbing through pages of flowers in a book looking for something that looks like what you are looking at, let your electronic device make the search using the color and form of the flower, or using words to describe the flower and its environs.
+We used to thumb through pages of flowers in a book looking for a match to the flower we were looking at but now our phone, tablet or computer can make the search using images or words to describe the flower and its environs.
 See How To for more information on using this guide.
+Advances in image recognition technology now make it possible to identify a plant by simply pointing your phone camera at it but it requires internet access in the field, which is not always available high up a mountain or deep in a canyon.

 See Where the flowers grow for more detail and photographs of the life zones covered in this guide.
 The diversity of the terrain yields an incredible variety of plant life from the rugged cacti of the canyons to the tiny forget-me-not of the alpine tundra.
 Many of these plants can also be found throughout the Rocky Mountains and in other areas of North America, and indeed the World.
 Magnificent, spectacular, awesome, breathtaking, gorgeous, beautiful; there are not enough superlatives to describe these wild and wonderful places and the glorious flowers that grow here.
 This is not a complete list of all the flora that can be found in this region, it presents only the flowers that I have personally seen, photographed and identified.